1. Why do I need a placement test?

 19 .
 When will I get my test results?

-Your placement results will be available after one (1) hour after completing the placement on WebSMART.
+Your placement results will be available approximately one (1) hour after completing the placement on WebSMART.

 20. Can you tell me my test results over the phone or via e-mail?

-No. Test results are confidential and are disclosed via WebSMART or in-person with valid photo identification.
+No. Test results are confidential and are disclosed via WebSMART or meeting with a counselor to discuss your placement results and course options.

 21. What should I do after I finish my placement test?